Do You Have a Bonus Dispute Case? Call Our Attorneys Today!

 California Labor Code 2751

 If you are an employee who relies on commissions and bonuses as part of your pay package, you should pay close attention to section 2751 of the California Labor Code.
 This section, which deals with commission agreements, states that any agreements must be in writing and that employers are required to give employees signed copies of these agreements.
 If you don't have a written agreement with your employer, anything can happen to your commissions and bonuses, and ultimately it may be your word against that of your employer.
-Rather than let this happen, speak to our Los Angeles bonus disputes lawyers at Mann Elias.
+Rather than let this happen, speak to our Los Angeles lawyers for bonus pay.

 Commission Bonus Disputes